 - Board games you don’t like or never play

 - Any board games or puzzles that are no longer age-appropriate for your family

 - Any out of focus or unimportant photos

 - Unused or broken sports equipment

-- Outside furniture that is broken, worn out or not used
+- Outdoor furniture that is broken, worn out or not used

 - Old DVDs you won’t watch or re-watch